Pakorn Lam

 Pakorn Lam (born 12 September 1979), also known by his nickname Dome (โดม) is a Thai singer and actor.
 He made his acting debut in 2011 with a Thai television soap opera, Rak Mai Mee Wan Tai (Love Never Dies) and also starred in the musical Tawiphob.

 Early life

-Lam was born in Bangkok, to a Singaporean father and a Thai born Chinese German mother.
+Dome was born in Bangkok, to a Singaporean father and a Thai born Chinese German mother.